Policies and Procedures

 Multiple Rostering - By-Law I 4b

-Players may not play for 2 teams in either MAPLE, NEP or MASC at the same time.
+Players may not play for 2 club teams in any league at the same time.
 They may, however, play for a town team if the player is U14 or younger.

-The only exception is for U10 where a player may have a club pass and play for different teams.
+The only exception is for U9-13 where a player may have a club pass and play for different teams.
+More information on club passes can be found in the Coaches & Managers section of the website.

 Game Procedure - By-Law I 5a